Best Things to do on the Costa Almeria Spain

 Cabo de Gata’s Best snorkelling spot – Los Escullos beach

-Most of the beaches and waters in the Cabo de Gata offers fantastic snorkelling.
-There are underwater rock formations just next to Los Escullos beach as well as caves which are particularly beautiful.
+Most of the beaches and waters in Cabo de Gata offer fantastic snorkelling.
+There are underwater rock formations just next to Los Escullos beach as well as particularly beautiful caves.

 Best places to eat in the Cabo de Gata

-This area can be quite expensive to eat out.
+This area can be quite expensive to eat out in.
 The villages beside the beaches can be overpriced.
 Cabo de Gata can be expensive to eat out.
 The more popular villages, particularly the ones next to the beach can be overpriced.

 San Jose in the middle of the park is a lovely place to while away some hours with tapa and Spanish wine.
 You can find lots of little restaurants with great seafood and paella as well.